thallysbezerra/THALLYS-BEZERRA---DESAFIO-DEV/README.md

 4. Execute `npm install` on directory with project.
 5. Execute `npm start` on the same directory.

-> The projetct was developed using React library based on Create React App with React Materialize.
+> The project was developed using React library based on Create React App with React Materialize.